daddydrac/oncology_sequencing_workbench/README.md

-A local, reproducible Docker Compose environment for the Johns Hopkins **Algorithms for DNA Sequencing** course and larger oncology sequencing work on an Ubuntu Dell workstation with an Intel i9 (8 cores), 128 GB RAM, and one NVIDIA RTX A3000 GPU.
+A local, reproducible Docker Compose environment for the Johns Hopkins **Algorithms for DNA Sequencing** course and larger oncology sequencing work on any laptop with 8 CPU cores, 24 GB RAM, and one small NVIDIA GPU.

 The default image combines **Bioconductor 3.23 / R 4.6**, **Python 3.12 +
 Biopython**, JupyterLab 4.6, Python (`pylsp`) and R language servers, Jupytext,